 Coastal Science & Engineering (CSE) is an award-winning team of scientists and engineers who specialize in solving problems in the coastal zone.
 The mainstay of our practice is beach restoration drawing on decades of experience in evaluating coastal erosion in a wide range of settings.
 We determine the principal erosion factors at a site then design solutions that work with nature—doing this with scientific integrity, responsiveness, and dedication to clients’ needs.

-CSE has successfully completed over 40 beach restoration projects involving 70 miles of shoreline and over 30 million cubic yards of sand.
-Adding nearly 800 acres of beachfront area, these projects have helped protect property worth over $10 billion.
+CSE has successfully completed over 50 beach restoration projects involving over 75 miles of shoreline and over 40 million cubic yards of sand.
+These projects have helped protect property worth over $10 billion.
 CSE projects at Isle of Palms (SC), Nags Head (NC), and Folly Beach County Park (SC) have received ASBPA’s Best Restored Beach Award.
 Nags Head was the largest locally funded nourishment project ever constructed in the US at 4.6 million cubic yards and received an ACEC National Engineering Excellence Award in 2013.
-And CSE’s innovative relocation of Captain Sams Inlet (SC) was recognized by the National Academy of Sciences as “both environmentally sensitive and cost effective, indicating the benefits of combining fundamental research on coastal processes with coastal engineering practices.”
+And CSE’s innovative relocation of Captain Sams Inlet (SC) was recognized by the National Academy of Sciences as “both environmentally sensitive and cost-effective, indicating the benefits of combining fundamental research on coastal processes with coastal engineering practices.”
 (NRC 1990 pg 144)